 - Human bones are 22% water.

-- Water is the major component of most of our body parts.
+- Water is a major component of most of our body parts.

 - Water covers more than 70% of our Earth’s surface.